dr-leo/pandaSDMX/doc/usage.rst

 be passed on to :meth:`pandasdmx.api.Response.write`.

-There is a limitation though: In the exchange rate example from the previous chapter, we needed to select same-frequency series from the data set before converting the data set to pandas.
+There is a limitation though: In the exchange rate example from the previous chapter, we needed to select same-frequency series from the dataset before converting the data set to pandas.
 This will likely cause crashes as odo's discover method is unaware of this selection.
 Hence, .sdmx files can only be exported using odo if they can be exported to pandas without passing any arguments to :meth:`pandasdmx.api.Response.write`.